-The Computer/Multimedia Laboratory of the Nursing Department is located on the first floor of the T-3 Building.
+The Computer/Multimedia Laboratory of the Nursing Department is located on the first floor of the new Nursing Education Research Practice Center (NERPC) Building.
 The lab houses computer work stations where students can access computer-assisted instruction (CAI) programs, word processing, and the Internet.
 Also available in the laboratory are many videotapes, DVDs, CAI programs, and interactive videos.
 The lab has video set-ups for viewing tapes and a video camera which can be used for selected teaching-learning experiences.
 LCD projectors are available to faculty and students for class presentations or nursing course activities.
 The chief college laboratory technician is available to assist students following the College schedule.
 Evening and weekend hours may be available.

-Simulation Labs
+Simulation/ Physical Assessment Labs